multiversx/mx-docs/docs/governance/overview.md

 [comment]: # (mx-abstract)

-This page provides an overview of the On-chain Governance module.
+This page provides an overview of the On-chain Governance module that will be available on the `v1.6.x` release.

 ## Table of contents